dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 8. Go to **Device enrollment** > **Windows enrollment** > **Intune Connector for Active Directory (Preview)**, and then confirm that the connection status is **Active**.

 > [!NOTE]
-> After you sign in to the Connector, it might take a couple of minutes for it to appear in [Intune](https://aka.ms/intuneportal).
+> After you sign in to the Connector, it might take a couple of minutes to appear in [Intune](https://aka.ms/intuneportal).
 It appears only if it can successfully communicate with the Intune service.

 ### Configure web proxy settings